omgnetwork/omg-js/README.md

 #### SendTransaction

+NOTE:
-NOTE: This function currently takes in Private Key as raw hex `string`... the client/server is responsible for proper Key Management
+- this function currently takes in Private Key as raw hex `string`... the client/server is responsible for proper Key Management
+- this function does not support splitting or merging of tokens, and is tested only with
+- for details on how to implement this function- refer to the `node-sendTx` example

 ```
 Omg.sendTransaction(inputs, currency, outputs)